brentgroves/repsys/development/status/tickets/azure_resources.md

 # Mobex Azure AKS and Azure SQL database resources future

 Mobex was planning on using an AKS single-node cluster and an Azure SQL database to host a report request web application and I would like to know what has been decided concerning the future of these resources.
 I thought it was previously decided to keep them in the Mobex Azure tenant but I would like to confirm this.
+If this has changed I would like to request the following resources be created in another Azure Linamar tenant.

 ## Costs